scottyeager/info_foundation/src/tde/tdeoverview.md

 ![](./img/tf_tde_intro.png)

-# Token Distribution Event For ThreeFold Grid use cases
+# Token Distribution Event for the ThreeFold Grid use cases

 > _Note: If you're interested in participating in the Token Distribution Event, please visit the Token section of this wiki, in particular "How to Buy."_

+> _Important: We believe the ThreeFold Token (TFT) value should not be based on speculation or velocity (usage on public exchanges).
+Please buy this token only if you believe in future value of the TF Grid.
+The TFT is NOT an investment instrument.
+The TFT is ment to be a value of exchange on the TF Grid and is used to buy and sell IT capacity._

 ### Introduction

 The TFT is the token of the new internet and has been created 2 years ago.
 Every token is the result of farming of Internet capacity and storage.

-We started with our token on our own blockchain (Revine) but have now moved to the Stellar payment network.
+We started our token on our own blockchain (Revine) but have now moved to the Stellar payment network.

 ThreeFold Farmers have donated 70m TFT to ThreeFold Foundation.
+Anyone who owns TF Tokens can donate it to TF Foundation that way supporting growth of the TF Grid.

-We are organizing a Token Distribution Event on Stellar and 2 public digital currency exchanges (Liquid and BTC-Alpha), to benefit projects (listed below) which have as purposes to provide value to the ThreeFold movement build their solutions on top of ThreeFold Grid and to do good for our planet.
+The Token Distribution Event is organized to benefit projects (listed below) which have as purpose to provide value to the ThreeFold movement building their solutions on top of ThreeFold Grid and by doing so serving our planet.

 ### Project Funding

 You can buy ThreeFold Token (TFT) on 2 public exchanges (Liquid and BTC-Alpha), from existing farmers or through Stellar.
-By buying tokens, you directly support projects (listed below) and therefore the growth of the ThreeFold Grid, a new Conscious Internet.
+By buying tokens, you directly support projects (listed below) and therefore the growth of the ThreeFold Grid and experiences built on top of it.

 Its very easy to [buy TFT's](how_to_buy_and_sell.md) and as such become part of the larger ThreeFold ecosystem.